-These days, getting an early start on camp registration is smart thinking, but quite necessary.
+These days, getting an early start on summer camp registration isn’t just smart, it’s necessary.
 It takes time to identify which camp and which program is most suitable, and like anything, there is some shopping around to do.
-The fact is, better camps start to fill up early, especially with happy campers from previous years.
-And in many cases, early applications may qualify for discounts.
-In a family where more than one child is attending camp, the savings could really be significant.
+Better camps start to fill up early, especially with happy campers from previous years.

-Not to forget, an early start on camp planning will also benefit the kids.
-For some, it’s certainly an opportunity to slowly lessen the fears of overnight camp.
-For others, it’s really something to look forward to.
+Finally, an early start to camp planning will also benefit the kids.
+For some, it’s certainly an opportunity to slowly lessen any fears and anxieties about going to an overnight camp.
+For others, it’s really something to look forward to throughout the school year.
 And for the parents doing the planning, it’s another item to strike off the “to do” list.